ehealthsuisse/ch-epr-fhir/input/pagecontent/mappings.md

-# Volume 3 – Content Profiles

-Definitions of resource profiles, coding systems, and value sets for the FHIR resources used in the CH:PPQm profile are provided in the CH:PPQm implementation guide.

-The rest of this chapter defines a mapping between CH:PPQm and CH:PPQ data structures — section 4.1 draws parallels between FHIR Consent resources and XACML 2.0 policy sets, section 4.2 focusses on the transformation of messages used in CH:PPQm and CH:PPQ transactions.

-## Mapping between PpqmConsent Resources and CH:PPQ Policy Sets
+### Mapping between PpqmConsent Resources and CH:PPQ Policy Sets

-### Transformation of PpqmConsent Resources into CH:PPQ Policy Sets
+#### Transformation of PpqmConsent Resources into CH:PPQ Policy Sets

 Each [PpqmConsent](StructureDefinition-PpqmConsent.html) resource contains an element identifier with `type.coding.code` equal to "templateId".
 In this element, the attribute value contains the ID of the official